elpiarthera/tg-groups-contacts-manager/Project-code.md

       throw new Error('Failed to connect to Telegram');
     }

-    // Check if user exists, if not create a new user let { data: user, error: userError } = await supabase .from('users')
+    // Check if user exists, if not create a new user in Supabase let { data: user, error: userError } = await supabase .from('users')
       .select('*')